Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 ## The Final Strategy - What should be done...?
 The show is not over yet.
 There are so many answered questions and a few tricks to be revealed.
 Keep reading!\
-- Keep your Linkedin Profile, Resume and Github Profile updated.
+1. Keep your Linkedin Profile, Resume and Github Profile updated.
-- I prepared a list of ~50 companies where I wanted to apply [Find this list here.](https://github.com/Radhekrishnaa/List-of-Companies)
+2. I prepared a list of ~50 companies where I wanted to apply [Find this list here.](https://github.com/Radhekrishnaa/List-of-Companies)
+- I visited their careers site and turned on the notifications for "Software Engineer Role".
+Whenever there would be an opening, I would get an email from them directly.